emironyuk/ClickHouse/docs/en/query_language/functions/array_functions.md

 ## arrayZip {#arrayzip}

-Combines multiple Array type columns into a single Array type column.
-The column returned contains the corresponding elements of the source columns grouped into tuples in the listed order of arguments.
+Combines multiple arrays into a single array.
+The resulting array contains the corresponding elements of the source arrays grouped into tuples in the listed order of arguments.

 **Syntax**